 Circle skirts reached their height of popularity in the 1950s, and their classic flaring silhouette is an iconic image of fashion from that era.
 The skirt is named for its construction from a circular piece of fabric, with a cutout in the center for the waist.
 Classic photographs from the 1950s feature women sitting, viewed from above, with the full circle of their skirt spread out around them to showcase the design.
-Poodle skirts are one of the best known styles of the circle skirt, made from wool felt and decorated with appliqués, embroidery, and other embellishments.
-Circle skirts have remained popular both as vintage fashion apparel and as the inspiration for new fashion trends.
+Poodle skirts are one of the best known styles of the skirt, made from wool felt and decorated with appliqués, embroidery, and other embellishments.
+These skirts have remained popular both as vintage fashion apparel and as the inspiration for new fashion trends.

-If the design of the circle skirt is an example of form following function, then the function of this skirt is dancing.
+If the design of the skirt is an example of form following function, then the function of this skirt is dancing.
 The rise in popularity of the circle skirt coincided with the rise in popularity of rock and roll music.
 The skirts were particularly popular among teenagers, and the uniform of a typical teenage girl attending a sock hop dance in the 1950s was a sweater, a poodle skirt, bobby socks, and saddle shoes.
-Dances of that era were energetic, and the fullness of the circle skirt would be shown to its best advantage, twirling around the dancer as she moved.
-Teenagers typically wore petticoats under their circle skirts to show off the highly decorative designs.
+Dances of that era were energetic, and the fullness of the skirt would be shown to its best advantage, twirling around the dancer as she moved.
+Teenagers typically wore petticoats under their skirts to show off the highly decorative designs.

 Vintage designs often reflect the trends of an era.
-The fashion of the early 1950s was a reflection of the end of the restrictions on fabric imposed during World War II, and circle skirts were fuller and had a lower hemline than the pencil skirts popular in the 1940s.
+The fashion of the early 1950s was a reflection of the end of the restrictions on fabric imposed during World War II, and the skirts were fuller and had a lower hemline than the pencil skirts popular in the 1940s.
 There was also an increase in travel to exotic places, and Mexico became a popular tourist destination for travelers from the United States.
 Vintage Mexican circle skirts from the 1950s and 1960s later became very collectible fashion items.

 The appeal of the circle skirt was not limited to the teenage set.
-Circle skirts have a broad appeal for women of all ages, as they are flattering to most figures and showcase a woman’s legs.
+These skirts have a broad appeal for women of all ages, as they are flattering to most figures and showcase a woman’s legs.
 Audrey Hepburn wore a simple circle skirt, without petticoats, in the movie Roman Holiday.
-Circle skirts have continued to appear periodically in popular trends, and designs have been made popular by designers such as Louis Vuitton, Marc Jacobs, and Alexander McQueen.
+These skirts have continued to appear periodically in popular trends, and designs have been made popular by designers such as Louis Vuitton, Marc Jacobs, and Alexander McQueen.